SoftwareHeritage/swhapguide/SWHAP@Pisa.md

 **Create the final repository**

-Finally you can create the "official" software repository, taking the versions history from the src branch and the metadata from the master branch.
+Finally you can create the "official" software repository, taking the versions history from the Source-Code branch and the metadata from the master branch.

 Iteration